mne-tools/mne-connectivity/README.rst

 The functions implemented in mne-connectivity generally imply the "all-to-all" values case.
-This is an important distinction because the values between each node computed from any of these functions do not necessarily imply a connection.
+This is an important distinction because the values between each node computed from any of these functions do not necessarily imply a causal connection.
 These are all "estimates" in the statistical sense.